-Caring Louisville Nursing Home Negligence Lawyer
+Caring Louisville Nursing Home Negligence Attorney Ready To Serve You

 According to the U.S. Department of Health & Human Services (DHHS), 33 percent of nursing home residents suffer injuries while under supervised care.
 Over half of these injuries are “clearly or likely preventable,” and an even greater portion result directly from improper or inadequate medical care.
-These are startling figures and yet they shed light on just how critical it is for elderly victims and their families to stand up for their rights and fight back against abuse.
+These are startling figures and yet they shed light on just how critical it is for elderly victims and their families to stand up for their rights and fight back against negligence.
 Ignoring a red flag or assuming that your loved one’s treatment is “normal” will only allow the situation to worsen, resulting in additional pain, suffering, medical expenses, and other losses.
-Calling an understanding Louisville nursing home negligence lawyer to discuss the situation maybe your best decision.
+Calling an understanding Louisville nursing home negligence lawyer to discuss the situation may be your best decision.

 Warning Signs for Nursing Home Negligence

 No one ever expects to be a victim.
 As a result, many patients and their families may struggle to identify whether injuries are simply part of growing older or if they are victims of negligent and/or abusive care.
 In determining whether you or your loved one may be a victim, there are a few warning signs that you can keep in mind.
-Even if you are not sure whether you and your family are being affected by nursing home abuse or neglect, attorney Seth Gladstein can fully investigate your situation and assess whether you may have a claim for financial compensation.
+Even if you are not sure whether you and your family are being affected by nursing home neglect, attorney Seth Gladstein can fully investigate your situation and assess whether you may have a claim for financial compensation.

 Symptoms and Injuries Caused by Negligent and Abusive Nursing Home Care